isc-projects/kea/platforms.rst

    requires PostgreSQL headers and libraries.
 This is an optional dependency; Kea can be built without PostgreSQL support.

--  To store lease information in a Cassandra database (CQL), Kea requires Cassandra headers and libraries.
-This is an optional dependency; Kea can be built without Cassandra support.
-(Cassandra support is deprecated.)

 -  Integration with RADIUS is provided in Kea via the hook library available to ISC's paid support customers.
 Use of this library requires the FreeRADIUS-client library to be present on the system where Kea